haydemtzl/starlingx/deployment/controllerstorage.md

 +----+--------------+-------------+----------------+-------------+--------------+
 ```

-Once all installed and rebooted:
+Once all nodes have been installed and rebooted:

 ```sh
 WARNING: Unauthorized access to this system is forbidden and will be